Bamboozlerrl/Rule-Edits/README.md

         - (2) Dropped players:
           - (aa) Any dropped player will be eligible for the Novice draft unless called up by another team during the remainder of the first add/drop period.
         - (3) Called up players:
-          - (aa) Any called up player will be removed from the Novice draft unless dropped during the remainder of the first add/drop period.
+          - (aa) Any called up player will be removed from the Novice draft unless dropped during the remainder of the first add/drop period or awarded DEP status.
       - (ii) Remaining add/drop periods:
         - (1) Add/drop pool:
           - (aa) Phase 1